 The Dutch Data Prize

-The Dutch Data Prize is awarded every two years to a researcher of research group who makes extra contributions to science by making research data available for (additional) research.
-In order to win this prize, researchers can nominate themselves or another researcher or research group.
+Every two years, the Dutch Data Prize is awarded to a researcher or research group that contributes extra to science by making research data available for additional or new research.
+In order to have a chance to win this prize, researchers can nominate themselves or another researcher or research group.

 - Humanities and social sciences